ming8924/py-faster-rcnn/help/README.md

   - Modify `num_output` in the `cls_score` layer to `C`
   - Modify `num_output` in the `bbox_pred` layer to `4 * C`

+Remeber to modify `solver.prototxt` to call the corresponding trai.prototxt file.

 See https://github.com/rbgirshick/fast-rcnn/issues/11 for more details.

 ### Train!